alphagov/bulk-merger/README.md

 ```

 This will run the `./review` script above, but also merge the approved PRs.

-Use this command for gems that are owned by GOV.UK [and can be merged without a second reviewer](https://docs.publishing.service.gov.uk/manual/manage-ruby-dependencies.html#who-can-merge-dependabot-prs).

 Because all repos have [branch protection turned on](https://docs.publishing.service.gov.uk/manual/configure-github-repo.html), you won't be able to merge PRs that haven't passed on CI.